ayushxx7/ayush-mandowara-blog/content/Django/01-Hello-World.md

 ]
 ```

-9. Now, run the server again and visit localhost:8000\first_app
+## Step 3: Now, run the server again and visit `localhost:8000\first_app`
 ```
 py manage.py runserver
 ```
-- You would see that the page is returning whatever you wrote in the views.py index function.
+- You would be greeted with the `Hello World` message that you wrote in your views.

 # Voila!
 You have successfully hosted a Django Web App on your local machine and served your own response on an endpoint!